-- Severe pain occurring within a few days of an extraction
+- Severe pain occurring in the few days following the extraction

-- Total or partial loss of a blood clot at the extraction site
+- Partial or total loss of a blood clot at the extraction site

-- Pain radiating from the socket to the eye, ear, neck or temple
+- A throbbing pain radiating from the socket to the eye, ear, neck or temple area

 - Unpleasant taste, bad breath or foul odor coming from the mouth due to the bacteria and food debris in the mouth